Learn more about the equipment used for English riding

 Saddles can be expensive investments, particularly good-quality saddles.
 However, a brand new saddle is a luxury few riders really need to splurge on.
 At any given time, there are tons of high-quality used horse saddles for sale in excellent condition.
 Used saddles can be purchased for a much lower price than new saddles – plus, …

-Read More about 4 Red Flags 🚩 of Buying a Used Saddle Online
+Read More about Buying a Used Horse Saddle Online: Shop Smart

 Found, purchased, or inherited, you’re hoping to sell a horse saddle even though you have no idea what makes a saddle valuable.
-Never fear, in this guide to selling a horse saddle (for the totally clueless) you’ll learn: How to find out what your old horse saddle is worth, how to find the brand name, …
+Never fear, in this guide to selling a horse saddle (for the totally clueless) you’ll learn: If you are considering selling a horse saddle, there are a few things you should keep in …

 Read More about Novice’s Guide to Selling a Horse Saddle

-Baby pads for horses are squares of quilted cotton muslin fabric that are very thin, with either a thin layer of padding or no padding at all.
+Baby pads as used on horses as an alternative to thick saddle pads.
+Baby Pad saddle pads are squares of quilted cotton muslin fabric with little or no padding at all.
 Horseback riders use baby pads as a sweat-absorbing liner that helps keep expensive saddle pads cleaner.
-You may have heard horseback riders refer to baby pads and thought …
+In today’s article, I’ll explain what baby pads …

 Read More about Baby Pads For Horses: Basic Guide to Tack